Sip, savor and celebrate at one of the lake’s largest, oldest and most popular annual events

 Yes, the SML Wine Festival is a rain-or-shine event, and tickets are non-refundable.
 However, your ticket is valid for either day, so we recommend keeping an eye on the forecast and planning accordingly.

-To keep up with the latest, be sure to subscribe to our email newsletter and follow us on social media.
+To keep up on all the latest SML event news, subscribe to our email newsletter and follow us on Facebook and Instagram!

 Win Tickets to the SML Wine Festival